Fred Lorenzen

-Frederick Lorenzen Jr. (born December 30, 1934), nicknamed The Golden Boy, Fast Freddie, The Elmhurst Express and Fearless Freddy, is a former NASCAR driver from Elmhurst, Illinois.
+Frederick Lorenzen Jr. (December 30, 1934 – December 18, 2024), nicknamed "the Golden Boy", "Fast Freddie", "the Elmhurst Express" and "Fearless Freddy", was an American NASCAR driver from Elmhurst, Illinois.
 Active from 1958 to 1972, he won 26 races including 1965 Daytona 500.

+Lorenzen died on December 18, 2024, twelve days before his 90th birthday, due to complications from dementia.

 Early life

-Fred Lorenzen was 15 years of age when he and his Elmhurst, Illinois friends competed in a contest to see who could flip a 1937 Plymouth over first by cranking it around in circles.
-Lorenzen claimed to be the victor of that confrontation.
+Fred Lorenzen was 15 years of age when he and his Elmhurst, Illinois, friends competed in a contest to see who could flip a 1937 Plymouth over first by cranking it around in circles.
+Lorenzen claimed to be the victor of that tourney.

 NASCAR

 Early career

 After graduating from high school, Lorenzen began racing modifieds and late models, and made his NASCAR debut in 1956 at Langhorne Speedway, finishing 26th after suffering a broken fuel pump, winning $25.
 He moved to a USAC stock car, and won the 1958 and 1959 championships driving his Talarico Bros. built Chevrolet.

 The Holman Moody Years

 On Christmas Eve 1960, Lorenzen received a phone call from team owner Ralph Moody that would change his career.
 Moody asked Lorenzen about becoming his team's lead driver.
 A surprised Lorenzen accepted, albeit curious as to what he'd done to fulfill Moody's criteria to be part of his team.

 In 1961, Lorenzen began winning races in what would become a remarkable career.
 For five years from 1961 till 1966, Lorenzen dominated NASCAR like few other drivers ever would winning many major races and defeating the best drivers of his day.

 In his maiden season with Holman Moody, Lorenzen won: the Grand National 200 at Martinsville; the Rebel 300 at Darlington and the Festival 250 at Atlanta.
 There was no doubt that Lorenzen would challenge the all-time greats for the top prizes in NASCAR.